eduramiba/moodle-theme-uikit/README.md

 ---------------------------

 * **Contains a very advanced and interactive visual styles customizer**
-* 3 base themes to use in your site
+* 3 base themes to build your site appearance
 * Fully responsive design
 * Support of Google fonts
-* Integrates Fontaweseme in Moodle
+* Integrates Fontawesome for displaying most icons in Moodle
-* Slideshow, marketing spots and social networks for your site frontpage
+* Slideshow, marketing spots and social networks for your site frontpage like in the essential theme
-* Many other cool features and customizations
+* Many other cool features such as: login page and navigation menu customization, possibility of showing only enrolled courses in combo lists and google analytics integration

 This is the UIKit theme for Moodle.

-It was initially developed for Moodle 2.5.1.
-It supports Moodle 2.5.1, 2.6 and 2.7
+It supports Moodle 2.5, 2.6 and 2.7

 * package   Moodle UIKit theme (theme_uikit)
 * copyright 2013-2014 Eduardo Ramos